 What schools are recognized by this Board?

 Regionally “accredited” institutions that confer bachelor’s degrees, that is, those accredited by one of the six regional associations of colleges and schools.
-Hours transferred to a “four year” university from a regionally accredited community college (or “two year” junior college) can be counted toward the 150 hours.
-For additional information, contact the board’s office.
+Hours transferred to a “four year” university from a regionally accredited community college (or “two year” junior college) can be counted toward the educational requirement.

 What constitutes the rating of “accredited”?